lukaemon/seed/project/hf_peft_example/README.md

 ## tl;dr
 - No special magic with PEFT.
 LLM could be prompt tuned because the base model is already capable.
 Smaller NN could be LoRAed, which is a smart and efficient method, but the capability is still capped by the base model.
 The search for right application for solo friendly model size (<11b) is still on.
-Stable diffusion its LoRAed variations are good examples.
+Stable diffusion and its LoRAed variations are good examples.

 ## Context
 - Preparing for `lesterPowerScaleParameterEfficient2021` project.